mas-bandwidth/netcode/STANDARD.md

 If the entire client connection process takes long enough that the connect token expires before successfully connecting to a server, the client transitions to _connect token expired_.
 Thus, the connection attempt aborts once the connect token has expired and can no longer possibly succeed, rather than continuing to work through the list of server addresses in the connect token.

-While in _connected_ the client buffers _connection payload packets_ received from the server so their payloads may be received by the client application.
+While _connected_ the client buffers _connection payload packets_ received from the server so their payloads may be received by the client application.
 If no _connection payload packet_ or _connection keep-alive packet_ has been received from the server within the client timeout period specified in the connect token, the client transitions to _connection timed out_.

-While in _connected_ the client application may send _connection payload packets_ to the server.
+While _connected_ the client application may send _connection payload packets_ to the server.
 If no _connection payload packet_ has been sent by the application for some period of time (for example, 1/10th of a second), the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ.

 While _connected_ if the client receives a _connection disconnect_ packet from the server, it transitions to _disconnected_.